OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 #### Hard references on function nodes

 The same goes for nodes.
-When you assign a class to a node, you also create a hard reference.
+When you assign a class to a node, you'll also create a hard reference to that class.

 ![HardReferenceNode](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/Casting/Image_03.JPG)